What is Why NoPadlock? How to Fix it on My Website?

 What happens if a Website lacks the Lock Icon?

-If you visit an HTTPS (SSL) website and do not see the lock icon in your browser, your browser does not trust the SSL certificate of that website.
+If you visit an HTTPS (SSL) website and do not see the lock icon in your browser, your browser does not trust that website’s SSL certificate.
 SSL certificates are used between a web server and a client (often a web browser) to establish a secure, encrypted connection.

 What is the need for the Why No Pad Lock Tool?